adolfogarza/Pinterest-Clone/README.md

-# Adolfo Hernandez Project
+# Adolfo Garza Project

- This is a pinterest like application, it is not the real one.
- It is a begginer's project to learn Rails.

- By [Adolfo Hernandez] [twitter.com/adolfohgarza]
+Created using ruby on rails, this is a project that clones the early version of pinterest, it was created with the sole purpose of training on the rails platform, working with scaffolding and more rails features.